isomerpages/ogp-isomer/_when-to-use-isomer/What are the use cases for Isomer?.md

 - **Data visualisation platforms:** Allow users to explore and interact with data in a visual way using maps or charts.

 	Examples include: [CPF Portal](https://cpf.gov.sg/), [IRAS Portal](https://iras.gov.sg/), [EDB Portal](https://portal.edb.gov.sg/)

+- **We limit each image or file size uploaded to IsomerCMS to 5MB** to ensure fast loading times, but you can upload larger files to [go.gov.sg](https://go.gov.sg/#/) and link to them on a page.

 To learn more about static websites and dynamic websites, [visit this page](/when-to-use-isomer/static-websites/).